spack/spack/lib/spack/docs/packaging_guide.rst

 To remove all of the above, the command can be called with ``--all``.

-Also, cleans up temporary files for a particular package, by deleting the expanded/checked out source code *and* any downloaded archive.
+When called with positional arguments, cleans up temporary files only for a particular package.
 If ``fetch``, ``stage``, or ``install`` are run again after this, Spack's build process will start from scratch.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^